H. B. Blades: Regular season

+Playoffs

-Personal
+Personal life

 Blades is the son of retired Pro Bowl defensive back, Bennie Blades.
 He is also the nephew of retired Seattle Seahawks wide receiver, Brian Blades, and the late San Francisco 49ers safety, Al Blades.
 He is currently a football coach at Indian Land High School in Indian Land, South Carolina.

 On February 28, 2016, the Washington Redskins filed a lawsuit against Blades to recoup $40,000 the team mistakenly paid him in 2013.
-The Redskins originally paid Blades a $40,000 severance on September 28, 2012 and then mistakenly paid him an additional $40,000 on December 27, 2013.
-After arbitration, Blades agreed to repay $20,658.88 but failed to make payments.
-The arbitrator in March 2015 ordered him to repay the full amount.
+The Redskins originally paid Blades a $40,000 severance on September 28, 2012, and then mistakenly paid him an additional $40,000 on December 27, 2013.
+After arbitration, Blades agreed to repay $20,658.88 in 50 installments, taking out taxes and with-holdings, but he failed to make payments.
+The arbitrator in March 2016 ordered him to repay the full amount.
+Judge Alvin Hellerstein noted to terminate this case in favor of Blades paying back the NFLPA on August 3, 2016.